 - Choose a good interview spot

-For an online interview, choose a quiet place and ensure you have good Internet connection and strong phone reception.
-Use headphones to keep both hands free for coding.
+For an online interview, choose a quiet place.
+Ensure you have a good internet connection and strong phone reception.
+Use headphones to keep both hands free to code.

 - Speak clearly

 Ensure you speak clearly.
-If you can't hear the interviewer clearly, let them know.
+If you can't hear the interviewer, let them know.
 You don't want to waste the whole interview trying to understand each other.

-- Use the programming language you are best at
+- Use the programming language you’re best at

-It's important to write your solution correctly and use the language you are most familiar with.
+It's important to write your solution correctly and use the language you’re most familiar with.

 - Manage your time effectively

-Spend some time figuring out the ideal solution to the question.
+Spend some time figuring out the ideal solution to the question asked.
 Don't jump too quickly into brute-forcing the first solution that comes in mind.
-If you can't find a better solution in a reasonable time, start writing a working solution, then iterate and improve it as you go.
-Some interviews end without any coding because the interviewee couldn't find the ideal solution.
+Start by writing a working solution, then iterate and improve it as you go.
+Some interviews end without any coding because the interviewee couldn't develop the ideal solution.
 It's better to have non-optimal but working code than just an idea.
 Once you have a working solution, you can then try to improve its efficiency.

 - Share your reasoning

-Make sure you can talk about your solution since you will probably be asked to explain them.
+Make sure you can talk about your solution since you will probably be asked to explain it.
 Engineering is all about tradeoffs, so be prepared to discuss them.